koeir/flagparse/README.md

 # flagparse
-A simple flag parser for Zig.
+A simple Zig flag parser for POSIX-compliant programs.

 - No heap allocation
 - Formatted printing